RaquelIlarri/RaquelIlarri/README.md

 - 👋 Hi, I’m @RaquelIlarri
 - 👀 I’m interested in Data analytics.
-- 🌱 I’m currently learning SQL, R programming, Tableau, and Data Science...
+- 🌱 I’m currently learning SQL, R programming, Tableau,Phyton, and Data Science...

 <!---
 RaquelIlarri/RaquelIlarri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.